Primetime Ratings: NBC Wins as 'Talent' Falls to Season Low

 adults 18-49, according to Nielsen overnight numbers.
 America's Got Talent

-Fox was in second as So You Think You Can Dance fell
+Fox was in second as So You Think You Can Dance rose

 Broadcasting & Cable Newsletter